 attachment::att_amend_desc()

-As {pkgdown} and {covr} are not listed in any script in your package, a common call for your development packages would be:
+If you want to add extra packages like {pkgdown} or {covr} that are not listed in any script in your package, a call for your development packages would be:

-If you would like to add dependencies in the “Remotes” field of your DESCRIPTION file, to mimic your local installation, you will want to use:
+If you would like to detect the sources of your installations so that you can add dependencies in the “Remotes” field of your DESCRIPTION file, to mimic your local installation, you will use:

 attachment::set_remotes_to_desc()